samarit329/AnotherMe_Project/README.md

 - Clone the git repo into your designated folder.
 - Open the the whole project with Android Studio
 - Connect the two Android phones via cable
+- Deploy the AnotherMePhone to one phone and AnotherMeMounted to the another phoen.
 - Connect the Loomo robot via USB
-- Deploy the three apps on the two Android phones and the Loomo robot .
+- Deploy the AnotherMeRobot to Loomo robot .

 License: